Page Contents:

 Canopy Anchors

-Canopy anchors are a type of hitch, specifically one used to secure a rope to a crotch in the canopy.
-Canopy anchors should be remotely retrievable anchor, typically used for SRT applications:
+Canopy anchors are a type of hitch, specifically one used to secure a rope to a crotch in the canopy, particularly for SRT applications.
+Canopy anchors should be running knots, such that they can be installed from the ground, and remotely retrievable after rappel.
+These can also be used for arborist rigging applications.

 Floating Anchor